PLangHQ/plang/Documentation/Events.md

 - on error on goal, call !LoggerGoalError
 ```

-For more details on handling errors, refer to the [ErrorHandler documentation](./ErrorHandler.md).
+These events will call `!LoggerStepError` when an error occurs in a step and `!LoggerGoalError` when an error occurs in a goal.
+For more details on handling errors, refer to [Error Handling Documentation](./modules/handlers/ErrorHandler.md).

 ## Builder Events

-To bind events related to the Plang builder, create a file named `BuilderEvents.goal`.
+To bind events to the Plang builder, create a file named `BuilderEvents.goal`:

 ```plang
 BuilderEvents